ts-mk/flake8-bas/README.md

 The plugin checks for a blank line before **every statement**.
 There are no custom configuration options.
 Instead, you could simply ignore some errors.
 This system has benefits as well as drawbacks.

-The benefit is that you could take advantage of Flake8's `per-file-ignores` (flake8>=3.7.0) config option and have a different behaviour for different set of files:
+The benefit is that you could take advantage of Flake8's `per-file-ignores` (flake8>=3.7.0) config option and have a different behaviour for a different set of files:

 ```ini
 per-file-ignores =